 4. After expert-hacker Futaba quickly exposes Medjed for the frauds they are, we have a montage of the gang trying to break Futaba from her social anxieties, wrapping with a celebration victory at the beach.
 Gazing at the sunset, Futaba is determined to find her mother’s killer.
 Another dream sequence in the Velvet Room, further explaining and yet not explaining the plot.
 We know now Igor is behind a lot of this magical mystery, but we’re not really sure how.

 6. The Phantom Thieves enter the Big Bang Burger Palace, a space station… which will be oddly deserted.
-Very few baddies.
+They meet Haru and Morgana, which plays out like the video game.
+Haru seems way in over her head by the whole scenario.
+Luckily, there are very few baddies in the space station.
 Even the boss battle at the end seems way too easy.
-This helps reinforce the whole “this is a a set up” aspect of the story.
+This helps reinforce the whole “this is a set up” aspect of the story.

 7. After Haru’s dad commits suicide on camera (he’s driven insane from Goro’s metaverse sabotage), society turns on the Phantom Thieves.